flongo82/raspberry_virtualization/README.md

 # Raspberry Pi Virtualization
 An approach to create multiple virtual Raspberry Pis on a single physical one through the use of LXD and FUSE.
 The virtual Raspberry Pis need to have access to the GPIO pseudo-filesystem.
 Of course, priviledged LXD containers could directly access the filesystem without the need of FUSE.
-However, being able to mediate access to GPIO pins is of great interest in Internet of Things and Fog/Edge computing scenarios.
+However, being able to mediate access to GPIO pins is particularly interesting in Internet of Things and Fog/Edge computing scenarios.

 ## HowTo
 This is a first version of Raspberry Pi virtualization: full pass-through of GPIO folder.
 It has been tested on a Raspberry Pi 2 with Ubuntu 16.04 LTS downloaded from https://wiki.ubuntu.com/ARM/RaspberryPi.